-The actual process of opening a bottle of Champagne is not exactly something that would realistically qualify as a fine art, but there are nevertheless a few ‘dos’ and ‘don’ts’ that should be kept in mind.
+The actual process of opening a bottle of Champagne is not exactly something that would realistically qualify as a fine art, but there are nevertheless a few ‘dos and don’ts’ that should be kept in mind.
+You don’t want to ruin your first bottle of Cristal!

 • Chilling – Champagne should be chilled to a temperature of around 7 degrees Celsius before being opened.
 For the very best results and quality, refrigerate the bottle for no more than two or three days before the contents are to be consumed.